Thomas Snodham

 Thomas Snodham was an English printer.
 He was a specialist music printer, but music accounted for as little as 10 per cent of the books he printed.
 His other output included plays.

 Early life

 Snodham was the son of a draper.

 In 1595 he was apprenticed to his uncle, the printer Thomas East.
-East had started as a general printer, but specialised in music printing after acquiring music type from a deceased printer.
-He printed works by well-known composers such as William Byrd and John Dowland.
+East had started as a general printer, but from the 1580s he specialised in music printing after acquiring music type from the business of Thomas Vautrollier, a deceased printer.
+He printed works by well-known composers such as William Byrd, John Dowland, and Orlando Gibbons.

 Printing career

 Snodham became a freeman of the Stationers Company in 1602.
 He printed his first book the following year, King James his entertainment at Theobalds, which was sold from East's premises.